dylanmtaylor/dylanmtaylor-ansible/README.md

 Install the latest ansible package on your system

-Setup a \[dylanmtaylor-server\] section in /etc/ansible/hosts with the IP addresses of the system(s) you are deploying to
+Update the \[dylanmtaylor-server\] section in ./hosts with the IP addresses of the system(s) you are deploying to

 Run the command ansible-playbook playbook.yml